davidazulay9573/full-stack-react-nodejs/README.md

 ## Client-Side

-The client-side based on `React` framwork.
+The client-side based on React framework.

-Using `react-router-dom` For building router and navigate between other paths.
+Using `react-router-dom` for building router and navigate between other paths.

 #### You can follow the structure folders in /src/pages to understand the router structure,

-Using `redux` For provide globaly states in auth and theme.
+Using `redux` for provide globaly states to auth and theme.

 ### Run in terminal :